kxxjxxl/batch-what/README.md

 # batch-what
-testing some new laptop batch scripts to run maybe?
+testing some new laptop python scripts to run maybe? linux dev incoming (jk unless?)